This was a commission from Emergency Exit Arts to work with Colours of Redbridge, Ilford. What an amazing project to be invited to be a part of.

 Having gathered all the design ideas together, I began to sketch ideas and created a maquette which I presented to the group before I began the build.

-Due to other work commitments the creation time was very short – just under a month (with only a couple of rest days).
+The creation time was very short – just under a month (with only a couple of rest days).

 As the days went by I added more moving parts; legs, wings, tail and I would have liked to have more time to test and improve these but the date of the parade couldn’t be changed!

-I had help with sewing the silk parts from artists Katherine and Ellie at Ashbank Arts (where I have my workshop).
+I had help with sewing the silk parts from artists Katherine and Ellie at Ashbank Arts (where I had my workshop).
 The silk was hand painted by Kinetica who were also working on a different aspect of the parade project.
 The combination of Taravanya and Kinetica’s giant fans was fabulous.

 Have a look at the film below to see Taravanya being cycled around!